AngeValli/Discretisation-of-Stochastic-Differential-Equation/README.md

 This is a variance reduction technique by control variates method.

+The _vitfaible.cpp_ file computes the simulation using those equations and write the results in the _vitfaible.csv_ file.
+Then, the file _plot_vitfaible.py_ loads this result and plot it using Pylab.

 The theoretical behavior of <img src="https://latex.codecogs.com/svg.image?\mathbb{E}(e^{-rT}&space;(K&space;-&space;S^{e}_{T})^&plus;)&space;-&space;\mathbb{E}(e^{-rT}&space;(K&space;-&space;S_{T})^&plus;)" title="\mathbb{E}(e^{-rT} (K - S^{e}_{T})^+) - \mathbb{E}(e^{-rT} (K - S_{T})^+)" /> is to be dependent of <img src="https://latex.codecogs.com/svg.image?N" title="N" />.

 We conclude on the efficiency of control variates method to reduce the computational time.